b3nn3tt/vulnsight/README.md

 validation --status confirmed
 ```

 `Unreviewed` is implicit when no validation record exists.
-Validation does not carry between runs.
+Validation is local to the workspace, applies per scan run, and does not carry between runs.

 ### 5.5 Reporting